kyma-project/kyma/docs/helm-broker/docs/03-01-create-bundles.md

 ```
 sample-bundle/
    ├── meta.yaml                             # [REQUIRED] A file which contains metadata information about this bundle
    ├── chart/                                # [REQUIRED] A directory which contains a Helm chart that installs your Kubernetes resources
    │    └── {chart-name}/                    # [REQUIRED] A Helm chart directory
    │         └── ....                        # [REQUIRED] Helm chart files
-  └── plans/                                # [REQUIRED] A directory which contains the possible plans for an installed chart
+   ├── plans/                                # [REQUIRED] A directory which contains the possible plans for an installed chart
-       ├── example-enterprise               # [REQUIRED] A directory which contains files for a specific plan
+   │    ├── example-enterprise               # [REQUIRED] A directory which contains files for a specific plan
-       │   ├── meta.yaml                    # [REQUIRED] A file which contains metadata information about this plan
+   │    │   ├── meta.yaml                    # [REQUIRED] A file which contains metadata information about this plan
-       │   ├── bind.yaml                    # A file which contains information required to bind this plan
+   │    │   ├── bind.yaml                    # A file which contains information required to bind this plan
-       │   ├── create-instance-schema.json  # JSON schema definitions for creating a ServiceInstance
+   │    │   ├── create-instance-schema.json  # JSON schema definitions for creating a ServiceInstance
-       │   ├── bind-instance-schema.json    # JSON schema definitions for binding a ServiceInstance
+   │    │   ├── bind-instance-schema.json    # JSON schema definitions for binding a ServiceInstance
-       │   ├── update-instance-schema.json  # JSON schema definitions for updating a ServiceInstance
+   │    │   ├── update-instance-schema.json  # JSON schema definitions for updating a ServiceInstance
-       │   └── values.yaml                  # Default configuration values in this plan for a chart defined in the `chart` directory
+   │    │   └── values.yaml                  # Default configuration values in this plan for a chart defined in the `chart` directory
+   │    └── ....
+   │
+   └── docs/                                 # A directory which contains a documentation for this bundle
+        ├── meta.yaml                        # A file which contains metadata information about documentation for this bundle
+        ├── {assets}                         # Files with documentation and assets
         └── ....
 ```

 > **NOTE:** All file names in a bundle repository are case-sensitive.